-- Influenza activity is low in California.

-- Getting vaccinated against influenza is more important than ever in order to prevent a "twindemic" of influenza and COVID-19.

-- Now is the time to get vaccinated.

-- Protect yourself and your family.

-- Anyone over the age of 6 months needs a flu shot.
+- Influenza activity in California remains lower than usual for this time of year. - Getting vaccinated against influenza is more important than ever in order to prevent a "twindemic" of influenza and COVID-19. - Now is the time to get vaccinated. - Protect yourself and your family. - Anyone over the age of 6 months needs a flu shot.